acornapps/cube-manual-en/cocktail-c124-ce58-azure.md

 &lt; Generating New SSH Keys &gt;

-ㅤRefer to "Create and add private & public SSH keys section" in Overview
+ㅤRefer to "Create and add private & public SSH keys" section in Overview

 **4.Install Cocktail on actual VM using the cube create command.**